Skip to content

 You've been thinking about it for months.
 Maybe years.
 Asia — specifically, the part of Asia where street food is an art form, ancient temples sit beside neon-lit cityscapes, and every train runs on time.
 You've narrowed it down to two destinations: Japan or South Korea.
 And now you're stuck.

 It's a wonderful problem to have.
-Both countries are genuinely extraordinary, safe, and remarkably well set up for European travelers.
+Both countries are genuinely extraordinary, safe, and remarkably well set up for international visitors.
 But they are not interchangeable.
 Japan and South Korea have distinct rhythms, different strengths, and they attract travelers with subtly different appetites.
-This guide is designed to cut through the noise and help you decide — not based on which is "better," but which is right for you.
+The question isn't which is "better" — it's which is right for you.

 The Quick Answer